zama-ai/concrete/docs/core-features/tagging.md

         return %2
 ```

-If you get an error, you'll see exactly where the error occurred (e.g., which layer of the neural network, if you tag layers).
+If you get an error, you'll see exactly where the error occurred.
+For example, if you tag layers, you can see in which layer of the neural network the error occurs.

 {% hint style="info" %}
-In the future, we plan to use tags for additional features (e.g., to measure performance of tagged regions), so it's a good idea to start utilizing them for big circuits.
+We plan to use tags for more additional features in future releases, such as measuring the performance of tagged regions.
 {% endhint %}